General Registration Policies

 Secure Login and Pass Code

-In addition to requiring a secure login (NetID) and passcode for enrollment in each course and all associated online coursework (Canvas), students also must sign up for multi-factor authentication (MFA) which provides an extra layer of security before logging into an online service.
+In addition to requiring a secure login (NetID) and passcode for enrollment in each course and all associated online coursework (Canvas), students also use multi-factor authentication (MFA).
 This ensures that the Net ID holder is the only person who can access their account, even if a password is stolen.

 Proctored Examinations and Assessment Design

-Proctored examinations are used in select courses, requiring students to confirm their identity prior to taking an exam.
-While proctored exams will be a part of the strategy (utilizing NU’s approved software and/or internal procedures), alternative strategies will include:
+Proctored examinations are used in selected courses, requiring students to confirm their identity prior to taking an exam.
+Other assessment strategies include:

 New or Other Technologies and Practices: Audio/Visual identification

-SPS has instituted additional methods of identity verification utilizing visual identification in at least half of the required courses for a student to complete their online degree program.
+SPS has instituted visual identification in at least half of the required courses for a student to complete their online degree program.

-All students will be required to obtain a student ID card (Wildcard).
-The picture submitted for a student’s Wildcard populates the student’s Caesar profile and will be utilized by the faculty member for identity verification.
+All students are required to obtain a student ID card (Wildcard).
+The photo submitted for a student’s Wildcard populates the student’s Caesar profile is used for identity verification in courses.

 Internships